 ‘I heard the story years ago of how around 900 people living in the Tarbat peninsula were given only one month to leave their homes, crofts and farms during the November of 1943.
 People were told the military wanted the land for battle practice.
 This was not the whole story – they wanted a nearby beach to rehearse for the landings in Normandy, scheduled to take place the following summer.

 ‘I tucked away the details in that mental filing cabinet in which writers store interesting snippets.
 It was early in 2017, after the completion of other writing projects that the information was brought out once more into the daylight.
 This time my imagination was immediately set alight.
 I realised that these true events would provide an extraordinary backdrop to a novel.
 Fortunately Black & White Publishing felt the same and they sent me a contract based on a two-page synopsis.’

-Effie’s War, to be published on 6th June by Black & White Publishing, will be available in paperback (£7.99) – ISBN: 978-1785301957 – from any high street bookshop, while the paperback/ebook can be ordered from Amazon
+Effie’s War was published on 6th June by Black & White Publishing and is available in paperback (£7.99) – ISBN: 978-1785301957 – from any high street bookshop, while the paperback/ebook can be ordered from Amazon

 An unabridged audio CD version, read with great skill by David Monteath, has been produced by Whole Story Audio Books.
 ISBN: 978-1528847544.